s194384/s194384.github.io/index.markdown

   </p>
 </div>

-One can differently tell that bench 2 has higher temperatures than bench 1.
+One can definitely tell that bench 2 has higher temperatures than bench 1.
 It is interesting to notice that for bench 1 people tend to use the bench more when the temperature is around 15-19 °C but for bench 2 it is around 17.5-20.5 °C. Furthermore, when only looking at the temperature it seems people like to sit more at bench 1 where the temperature is lower.

 How many of the people who visit the park are using the benches?
 See plot below.